cmecmetrics/example_cmec_module/README.md

 If an output directory does not already exist, create one.
 Use the model_directory that contains the test data set.

 `cmec-driver run model_directory/ output/ CMECTEST`

+## License
+The CMEC example module is distributed under the terms of the BSD 3-Clause License.